Save on existing debt with a 0% p.a. balance transfer offer, enjoy a low annual fee and access exclusive Visa benefits with the ANZ First Visa.

 - Visa benefits.
 You receive complimentary membership to Visa Entertainment, which gives you access to pre-sales on tickets, movie screenings and other special offers.
 You can also get deals through eDine at over 2,000 restaurants and hotels.

 - Mobile payment technology.
-Apple Pay, Android Pay, ANZ Mobile Pay and Samsung Pay let you use your Apple, Android or Samsung device to tap and pay with your eligible ANZ credit card.
+Apple Pay, Google Pay and Samsung Pay let you use your Apple, Android or Samsung device to tap and pay with your eligible ANZ credit card.

 Features of the ANZ First Visa Card